Kali. The ancient name of India’s most powerful goddess evokes images of death and the bloody dismemberment of demons.

 Kali translates as “The Black One”, while Siva is called Mallikarjuna ” The Lord White as Jasmine”.
 In Western Hermeticism, Kali with Siva would represent the union of the fifth element’s two parts, Black Akasha and White Akasha.
 Kali is represented by the Red Hibiscus flower.
 This is used in offerings to her throughout India and outside in her many foreign temples and shrines.
 The medicinal properties include lowering blood pressure and they contain a high content of vitamin C.

-Red Hibiscus Flower in Chennai during Spring by Aravindan Shanmugasundaram
+Red Hibiscus ‘Psyche’ in Chennai (Tamil Nadu) during Spring.
+Photo: Aravindan Shanmugasundaram

 Sri Krsna as Kali